jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

   - **step-parent** includes a former step-parent
   - **uncle** , in relation to a person, includes a half-brother of one of the person's parents.

-### 131B Meeting young person under 16 following sexual grooming, etc
+### 131B Meeting young person following sexual grooming, etc
 (1) Every person is liable to imprisonment for a term not exceeding 7 years if,— (a) having met or communicated with a person under the age of 16 years (the young person) on an earlier occasion, he or she takes one of the following actions:
     (i) intentionally meets the young person: